 J-1 students either need to have the employment noted on the DS-2019 form or, if the employment is not noted, J-1 students on Carnegie Mellon University’s documents will need a confirmation letter from OIE.
 J-1 students sponsored by another agency or government will need to get a confirmation from their visa sponsor.

 You will also need to provide an address where your new card can be sent.
 The Social Security Administration (SSA) recommends that international applicants wait at least 10 business days after checking in with OIE before submitting an application for an SSN.
 Further directions on how to apply for an SSN can be found on the OIE SSN Handout (.pdf).

-Scholars find it convenient to apply for a permanent SSN when they arrive in Pittsburgh.
-You may be asked to provide an SSN when opening a US bank account, when signing a lease agreement, CMU payroll office, etc. It’s the closest thing that Americans have to a national identification number or work authorization; it is a number that the US government uses for tax purposes.
-You are not required to have one unless you will be paid in the US.
+Scholars find it convenient to apply for an SSN when they arrive in Pittsburgh.
+You may be asked to provide an SSN when opening a US bank account, when signing a lease agreement, CMU payroll office, etc. An SSN is not a national identification number or work authorization; it is a number that the US government uses for tax purposes.
+You are not required to have an SSN unless you will be paid in the US.

 You can apply for an SSN at a nearby Social Security Administration (SSA) office, but you must wait 10 business days after you have attended the OIE J-1 scholar orientation.
 It takes approximately 10 business days for OIE to activate your SEVIS record, which the SSA must check before they can assign a number to you.
 You must take your passport, DS-2019, I-94 electronic printout and the SSN application to the SSA office when you apply.